Date: May 8th, 2014, 3:00-4:00 Pacific / 4:00-5:00 Mountain

 The eGuidelines have been updated to reflect the most current research in child development.
-In addition, they have been cross walked to the Common Core Standards to the eGuidelines 36 to 60months.
-The Department of Health and Welfare will be updating the eGuidelines electronic copy to be released January 2013.
+In addition, they have been cross walked to the Common Core Standards to the eGuidelines 36 to 60 months (see Documents page).

 Idaho Early Learning eGuidelines

 For those who care for and teach young children, the Idaho Early Learning eGuidelines is a resource designed to assist in guiding children’s development and learning.

 The Early Childhood Outcomes (ECO) are used to evaluate the effectiveness of early intervention and early childhood special education.
 There are three child outcome statements that are the focus of the Office of Special Education's (OSEP) accountability reporting requirements for the Part B/Section 619 Early Childhood Special Education programs serving young children with disabilities; Positive Social Emotional Skills, Acquiring and Using Knowledge and Skills, and Taking Appropriate Action to Meet Needs.
 OSEP requires states to report on the extent to which children's progress on each outcome moving them nearer to functioning comparable to same-aged peers in these areas.
 Additionally, these outcomes are used by school teams to help plan programs that focus on increasing functional outcomes that promote later school success.